Kim-Macdonald/LineageUpdater/README.md

     header=$(head -n 1 Runs1-145_combined_QC_lineage_VoC_OrderedFinal.csv); (printf "%s\n" "$header"; grep -vFxe "$header" Runs1-145_combined_QC_lineage_VoC_OrderedFinal.csv) > Runs_CombinedQCsummary.csv

-3. <b>Transfer the Runs_CombinedQCsummary.csv output file for each run from the server to your PC (e.g. via Cyberduck, FileZilla, etc).</b>
+3. <b>Transfer the Runs_CombinedQCsummary.csv output file from the server to your PC (e.g. via Cyberduck, FileZilla, etc).</b>

 4. Open the Runs_CombinedQCsummary.csv file and Save As .xlsx (or change the input file extension to .csv in the LineageUpdater script, and use read_csv instead of read_excel).